 La Amistad International Park is the largest and the most remote National Park in Costa Rica.
 Because it is so untouched, you will find unbeatable biodiversity.
 La Amistad consists of diverse habitats from the tropical lowland rainforest to the tundra ecosystem.
 There are also Cloud forests in the Northern part.

-Hikers and backpackers, scientists and biologists, will all find their joy in Parque La Amistad.
-In fact, there are six species of neo-tropical wild cats live there.
-The list also includes Jaguars, the puma, the ocelot, the margay, the oncilla and the Jaguarundi.
+Hikers and backpackers, scientists and biologists, will all love Parque La Amistad.
+There are six species of neo-tropical wild cats live there, including jaguars, the puma, the ocelot, the margay, the oncilla and the Jaguarundi.
 You will see lots of other mammals including monkeys and sloths.
-There are 300 species of reptiles and amphibians and 115 species of fish!
-In addition to this, bird watching in Costa Rica is at its best with up to 400 species of birds living in La Amistad International Park and thanks to its remoteness, they are easy to spot.
+There are 300 species of reptiles and amphibians and 115 species of fish.
+You won’t find better birding anywhere else either.
+There are 400 species of birds living in La Amistad International Park and thanks to its remoteness, they are easy to spot.